 If the job ad asks applicants to include a reference number in the subject line of your email or refer to it in your cover letter, then be sure that you do.

-If the job posting requests a Word document resume and cover letter, don’t send a PDF or a link to an online profile.
+If the job posting requests a Word document resume, don’t send a PDF or a link to an online profile.
 If the employer asks for samples of your work or specific pieces of information from you, provide them.

 To help with their own filing, some employers ask for a resume and cover letter in a single document rather than two separate attachments.
 Be sure to read the job posting carefully and follow the exact instructions for applying.
 Failing to do so can give the impression that you can’t pay attention to instructions or that if you can, you simply don’t care enough to.
 (Either way, not a great hire.)